Storm Gerrit disruption brings misery for post-Christmas travellers

 Those with pre-booked tickets for travel between Preston and either Edinburgh or Glasgow can board trains on Thursday or Friday, the operator said.

-A rainfall gauge at the Great Langdale Valley in the Lake District has seen the highest accumulation so far, with 77.6mm – nearly half the usual 178mm monthly rainfall for December, the Met Office said.
+A rainfall gauge at the Great Langdale Valley in the Lake District has seen the highest accumulation in the country so far, with 80mm – nearly half the usual 178mm monthly rainfall for December, the Met Office said.

 The fastest recorded wind gusts so far are 86mph at Inverbervie on the north-east coast of Scotland, 84mph at Fair Isle and 83mph at Capel Curig, north Wales, the forecaster said.